About road surface dressing and micro asphalt

 Surface dressing

-Over 50 roads across Surrey are scheduled to receive surface dressing this year.
-The programme will be carried out in two phases, with the first phase starting on 17 May.
+Over 100 roads across Surrey are scheduled to receive surface dressing this year.
+The programme runs from May to August.

 The list of roads for the programme can be found on our interactive map.